plancomps/cbs-latex/_includes/kramdown/macros.md

 ### Variables

-The macro for variables formats its argument in text mode.
+The macro for variable names formats its argument in text mode.
-A Greek letter used as a variable has to be in math mode.
+A Greek letter used as a variable name has to be in math mode.
+Subscripts should be marked up directly after the variable name, to ensure that they are in the intended sans serif font (and to support italic spacing correction).
-Any primes, subscripts, and multiplicity come after the macro argument.
+Any primes and multiplicity are written after the name and subscript.

 | Plain CBS | CBS-LaTeX | Formatted CBS |
 | - | - | - |